 Embed Che in your own product and control it with APIs.
 Samsung, SAP and Red Hat use custom assemblies to create great developer experiences.

 Package stacks, templates, extensions, and plug-ins to create new developer tooling.
 Dozens of existing extensions and stacks to leverage.

 We are building a world where anyone can contribute to a project without installing software.
-Che defines a new type of workspace that is composed of projects and runtimes, making its state distributable, portable and versionable.
-We use VMs, containers, and Web services to bring repeatability, consistency, and performance to workspaces.
+Che defines a new type of containerized-based workspace that is composed of projects and runtimes, making its state distributable, portable and versionable.

 Che provides a default web-based editor of Che (based on Eclipse Theia) provides an experience close to Visual Studio Code that most of the developers are already familiar with and is built on top of the latest tooling protocols such as the Language Server Protocol and the Debug Adapter.
 Other editors (Eclipse Dirigible, Jupyter) or built from Eclipse Theia can be used.

 The Che server controls the lifecycle of workspaces and can be customized with plug-ins.
 Any client can communicate with the workspace server and any spawned workspaces.

 Workspaces are isolated and personal spaces for developer work.
 Whether developers use an API, browser, CLI, or SSH to access a workspace, their projects are synchronized and kept consistent.

 Syntax highlighting, code assistants, debuggers, stacks and code samples.

 Plug-ins that integrate the IDE with other parts of the developer tool chain.